pathminder/pathminder.github.io/_classes/warlord-bannerman.md

       6: 1/day
       12: 2/day
       18: 3/day
-    text: At 6th level, the bannerman’s ability to inspire his troops allows him to share some of his martial prowess with an ally on occasion.
+    text: At 6th level, the bannerman's ability to inspire his troops allows him to share some of his martial prowess with an ally on occasion.
 Once per day he is able to initiate a boost as an immediate action to utilize a boost for an ally who is initiating a maneuver or making an attack that qualifies for the use of that boost.
-The boost shared uses the bannerman’s initiator level and saving throw DC (if applicable).
+The boost shared uses the bannerman's initiator level and saving throw DC (if applicable).
 He can use this ability one additional time per day at 12th level and again at 18th level.

   - name: tactical assistance
     type: Ex